AndrasKovacs/pny1-assignment/DepTC.md

 > **Coherent type classes must have propositionally disjoint heads.**

-Consider a class has two instances that are inequal definitionally, but equal propositionally:
+Consider a class which has two instances that are inequal definitionally, but equal propositionally:

 ```haskell
 -- not valid Haskell